OluwadareLab/ParticleChromo3D/README.md

 ------------------------------------------------------------------------------------------------------------------------------------
-# ParticleChromo3D -  Particle Swarm Optimization for Chromosome and genome 3D Structure Prediction from Hi-C Data
+# ParticleChromo3D -  A Particle Swarm Optimization Algorithm for Chromosome and genome 3D Structure Prediction from Hi-C Data
 ------------------------------------------------------------------------------------------------------------------------------------
 **OluwadareLab,**
 **University of Colorado, Colorado Springs**